Meniscus tear: Prevention

 Tear of a meniscus is a common injury in many sports.
-The menisci hold 30–50% of the body load in standing position.
-Some sports where a meniscus tear is common are American football, association football, ice hockey and tennis.
+The menisci hold 30–55% of the body load in standing position.
+Some sports where a meniscus tear is common are American football, association football, ice hockey, tennis and weightlifting.
 Regardless of what the activity is, it is important to take the correct precautions to prevent a meniscus tear from happening.

+There are three major ways which will significantly prevent and reduce the risk of a meniscus tear.

 Footwear

-There are three major ways of preventing a meniscus tear.
 The first of these is wearing the correct footwear for the sport and surface that the activity is taking place on.
 This means that if the sport being played is association football, cleats are an important item in reducing the risk of a meniscus tear.
 The proper footwear is imperative when engaging in physical activity because one off-balanced step could mean a meniscus tear.

-It is highly advised that cleats contain a sole that molds around the foot, no fewer than fourteen cleats per shoe, no lower than a half inch diameter of the cleat tip, and at most, a three-eighths inch of cleat length.
+It is highly advised that the shoes contain a synthetic molded sole, no fewer than fourteen cleats per shoe, no lower than a half inch diameter of the cleat tip, and at most, a three-eighths inch of cleat length.